ignacio2366/thesis/README.md

-# Request for Free API NEWS REQUEST
+# NewsCatcher API for the GOOD

 Dear to NewsCatcher API,